 A Personal Experience of Cinnamon from Joseph's Journal January 16, 2010

-I experienced a rough palate and tension in the throat (evidence of astringency), pain in the back of head (high Vata due to astringency), throbbing of blood vessels in the temporal lobe (high Pitta), opening of air passages, pressure in the lungs and increased heart rate, decreased sensitivity of the skin (analgesic effect), cooling of the eyes (alterative effect), expectoration which cleared my sinuses, and within a half hour, hunger.
+I experienced a rough palate and tension in the throat (evidence of astringency), pain in the back of head (high Vata due to astringency), throbbing of blood vessels in the temporal lobe (evidence of circulatory stimulant), opening of air passages, pressure in the lungs, increased heart rate, decreased sensitivity of the skin (analgesic effect), cooling of the eyes (alterative effect), expectoration which cleared my sinuses, and within a half hour, hunger.
 Initially I experienced the stimulating and upward moving qualities of cinnamon.
 Then as the heat warmed my Vata I became tired and fell asleep for several hours.
 Visually, cinnamon reminds me of the dry, cracked red mud of the desert

-Rou Gui is pungent, sweet, and hot affecting heart, kidney, liver and spleen meridians.
-It warms and fortifies deficient kidney yang and qi, leads floating yang fire back to its source in the kidney, disperses deep cold, alleviates pain from blood and qi stagnation, and encourages generation of qi and blood.
-Rou Gui is used in upper heat and lower cold.
+Cinnamon warms and stimulates the heart, liver, kidney and spleen.
+It disperses deep cold, alleviates pain from stagnation of blood and prana, and encourages generation of prana and blood.
+Cinnamon is used to treat upper heat and lower cold.
 It appears in topical formulas for premature ejaculation perhaps due to its analgesic and warming qualities.
 Don't try this at home - cinnamon burns!

 Cinnamon is a small evergreen tree in the Lauraceae family native to Sri Lanka.
 Other members of this family include sassafras, avocado, camphor, and spicebush.
 Trees of the laurel family, including cinnamon, predominate in the world's laurel forests.
 Many members of the family are used medicinally all over the world.
 Cinnamon grows best in almost pure sand, sheltered, with constant rain.
 It prefers heat with little temperature variation.
 When bruised the leaves smell spicy and have a hot taste.